noqms/noqms/README.md

 an efficient way for the microservices to discover each other.
 UDP multicast is a great solution for this - unfortunately most cloud providers do not support UDP multicast.
-This framework includes a pluggable Service Finder which allows users to create their own discovery mechanism and class, replacing the built in UDP multicast discovery mechanism if needed.
+This framework includes a pluggable Service Finder which allows users to create their own discovery mechanism and class, replacing the built in UDP multicast service finder if needed.
+Note: a [unicast service finder](https://github.com/noqms/noqms-finder-unicast) is now available as well as the required accompanying [unicast service finder server](https://github.com/noqms/noqms-finder-unicast-server)

 I coined the term NoQMS - No Queue Microservices - to describe microservices with no dependency on a centralized queue.